sumit-proj-hub/MultimediaHub/README.md

-# MultimediaHub
+# 🎧 Multimedia Hub

-A very simple android application to list and view image, video, audio and PDF files.
+**Multimedia Hub** is a simple Android application that lets users browse, open, and view **images**, **videos**, **audio**, and **PDF files** in a clean, unified interface.

+---

+## 📱 Overview

+This lightweight app is designed to organize and present media content on your device, offering basic viewing and playback functionality without any bloat.
+Whether it's checking a PDF, playing a song, or scrolling through images in folders — Multimedia Hub keeps it simple.

+---

-## Features
+## ✨ Features

-- **Showing Files**: Application can show files in both list and grid view based on selected file type and sorting method.
-- **Show By Folder**: Application can show collection of media files by grouping them on the basis of directory in which media files are located.
-User can see a list/grid of folders and tapping on that folder will show all media files within that folder.
-- **Recents**: Application also shows the collection of recently opened media files using this application sorted on the basis of last opened time.
-- **Search Bar**: User can search media files from its name.
-- **Image Viewer**: Very basic image viewer that supports pinching and panning actions in image.
-- **Audio Player**: Audio player supports background playback with notification controls.
-- **Video Player**: Basic video player that has basic controls: play/pause, seek, show time elapsed and total video time, audio track selection, fast forward, fast rewind and orientation change.
-Its playback can also be controlled using headphones.
-- **PDF Viewer**: Extremely basic PDF viewer that renders PDF file.
-It supports pinching, panning, fast scroll, showing current page number and jumping to given page number.
-It also supports night mode.
-- **Open With..**: The application supports opening media files using "Open with..." dialog of android from different applications.
+- **File Display (List & Grid View):**
+  Browse media files in list or grid format, sorted and filtered by type.

+- **Folder View:**
+  View media grouped by folders.
+Tap any folder to view its contents.

+- **Recent Files:**
+  Quickly access files recently opened in the app.

+- **Search:**
+  Search media files by name with an intuitive search bar.

+- **Image Viewer:**
+  Simple image viewer with support for pinch-to-zoom and pan gestures.

+- **Audio Player:**
+  Background playback and media control via notifications.

+- **Video Player:**
+  Minimal player with basic controls and headphone support.

+- **PDF Viewer:**
+  Lightweight PDF reader with zoom, scroll, jump-to-page, and night mode.

+- **"Open With…" Support:**
+  Open media files directly from other apps using Android's "Open with…" feature.

+---

+## 🛠️ Tech Stack

+- **Language:** Kotlin
+- **UI Toolkit:** Android Jetpack Compose

+---